Last Updated on May 13, 2022

 Money in << Money out

-To get there you’ll need to pay attention to all the metrics that Adwords provides: how much do you pay per click, what’s the click through rate, which products are showing, which aren’t, etc.
+To get there you’ll need to pay attention to all the metrics that Google Ads provides: how much do you pay per click, what’s the click-through rate, which products are showing, which aren’t, etc.

 You’ll need to dig through your analytics to discover what’s working and what isn’t.

-If you’re missing one or more of these skills, you can always outsource that part to keep focusing on what you’re good at.
-Like getting everything set up and only worry about optimizing the campaigns.
+If you’re missing one or more of these skills, you can always outsource a specific part to focus on what you’re best at.
+You could have someone set up your Google Shopping campaigns, while you figure out how to optimize them.

 3. Can Google Shopping deliver traffic and generate sales?